Last Updated: 10/14/2021

-Insurance companies already invest indirectly in infrastructure through bonds.
-While direct investment in infrastructure provides several advantages, it also requires a unique analytical construct.
-In 2017, the NAIC Securities Valuation Office (SVO) worked with the ACLI to create transparency standards, analytical criteria and methodology for power generation and renewable energy projects.
-It continues to be involved in a number of related initiatives.
+Status: In 2017, the NAIC Securities Valuation Office (SVO) worked with the American Council of Life Insurers (ACLI) to create transparency standards, analytical criteria, and methodology for power generation and renewable energy projects.
+It also continues to be involved in several related initiatives.
 Additionally, the NAIC Valuation of Securities (E) Task Force evaluates potential impediments to insurer investment in infrastructure.
-Although no impediments have yet been identified, the Task Force stands ready to address concerns as they arise.

 Committees Active on This Topic